ysyk2021/the-list-makers-handbook-essential-techniques-for-organizing-your-thoughts-and-ideas/src/chapter-2-2.md

-Chapter: Recognizing the Connection between Clarity and Productivity
+Recognizing the Connection between Clarity and Productivity
 ====================================================================

 In this chapter, we will explore the profound connection between clarity and productivity.
 Clarity refers to the state of having a clear understanding, focus, and direction in our thoughts, ideas, and tasks.
 When we strive for clarity in our list-making process, we enhance our productivity by ensuring that our efforts are directed towards meaningful and impactful activities.